 The Electoral Register

-For further information on our annual canvass of electors please telephone 0800 393 783
+For further information on our annual canvass of electors please call us on 0800 393 783.

 You’ll need to provide your date of birth and National Insurance number (you only need your National Insurance number if you are 16 or over), which you can find on official documents such as letters from HM Revenue and Customs.
 Otherwise, for help you can visit: www.gov.uk/lost-national-insurance-number